Zhengzhong-You/RouteOpt/README.md

 ---

-The library accepts two kinds of parameters:
+The library accepts two kinds of parameters: (RouteOpt_VRPTW for VRPTW)

 1. Utilize the `idx/<ins_file.ins>` (Recommended)